nazavode/nazavode.github.io/content/post/cmake-doxygen-improved.md

 ENDIF()
 ```

-Well, even if the above solution works like a charm, it exposes a flaw that makes itself very annoying:
+Well, even if the above solution works like a charm, it exposes a flaw that makes its adoption very annoying:
 **Doxygen will be triggered every time we run make, even if nothing has changed**.
 Oh, *every time* means exactly *every time*: each make invocation (make, make install, etc...) will flood your shell with the utterly verbose output from Doxygen even if that step is obviously useless.
-Yes, we have added that `ALL` flag to `ADD_CUSTOM_TARGET` but this is the only way to have our documentation generated along with the default targets (otherwise our `BUILD_DOCUMENTATION` flag would be ignored except for an explicit make doc).
+Yes, we have added that `ALL` flag to `ADD_CUSTOM_TARGET` but this is the only way to have our documentation generated along with the default targets (otherwise our `BUILD_DOCUMENTATION` flag would be ignored except for an explicit `make doc`).
 This behavior is correct and the point is well highlighted in the CMake reference for [`ADD_CUSTOM_TARGET`](https://cmake.org/cmake/help/v2.8.10/cmake.html#command:add_custom_target):

 > The target has no output file and is ALWAYS CONSIDERED OUT OF DATE even if the commands
 > try to create a file with the name of the target.
 Use ADD_CUSTOM_COMMAND to generate a